Flag of Spain

 Firma.dev Supports

-Firma.dev supports SES and AES workflows with EU data residency (AWS Paris), complete audit trails, and tamper-evident documents.
-Covers virtually all B2B commercial use cases in France.
+Firma.dev supports SES and AES workflows, covering the vast majority of B2B commercial use cases in France.

 Firma.dev supports SES and AES workflows, covering the vast majority of B2B commercial use cases in France.
 The platform provides: